LTLA/SingleRBook-old/docs/introduction.md

 ## Quick start

-We will demonstrate the use of `SingleR()` on a classic 10X Genomics dataset [@zheng2017massively] with the built-in Human Primary Cell Atlas dataset [@hpcaRef] as the reference.
+We will demonstrate the use of `SingleR()` on a well-known 10X Genomics dataset [@zheng2017massively] with the Human Primary Cell Atlas dataset [@hpcaRef] as the reference.

 ```r